ayalf24-sketch/D-Lineman-Projection/README.md

   6*["PR_per100"] + 3*["RunD_per100"]+ 3*["Turnover_score"] + 2*["Efficency_score"] -2*["penalty_score"]+ 4*["Situational_score"])
 While for interior linemen, RunD is more valuable:
   3*["PR_per100"] + 7*["RunD_per100"]+ 2*["Turnover_score"] + 2*["Efficency_score"]-2*["penalty_score"]+ 4*["Situational_score"]
-Now the calculations for ex. of PR_per100 take into account the number of sacks, QB hits, and passes defended a player has with applied weighting for each stat.
+Now the calculations for ex. of PR_per100 take into account the number of sacks, QB hits, and passes defended a player has, with applied weighting for each stat.
 These calculations are done accordingly for the other metrics using different stats and different weightings.
-At the end of each season a player receives a season score, then finally scores from all 3 seasons are aggregated with recent years being valued more.
+At the end of each season, a player receives a season score, and then finally scores from all 3 seasons are aggregated with recent years being valued more.

 3.** Situational Impact**
-Situational performance was analyzed to evaluate how players perform in high-leverage downs.
+Situational performance was analysed to evaluate how players perform in high-leverage downs.
-These situations often determine whether a defense gets off the field, making them particularly valuable for pass rushers.
+These situations often determine whether a defence gets off the field, making them particularly valuable for pass rushers.
 Inside my Situation performance metric, not only do I calculate 3rd/4th down impact, but it also takes into account how many of a player's sacks are on 3rd and long.
 Getting sacks on 3rd and long is crucial; however, if most of your sacks come on obvious passing downs with time, then I don't find that to be a positive metric.

 4. **Contract Estimation**
-Players APY estimation was based on 4 important factors:
+Players' APY estimation was based on 4 important factors:
-1. Your Tier class (based on final aggergate scoring)
+1. Your Tier class (based on final aggregate scoring)
 2. Your Role designation
 3. The approximate market midpoint APY of players in each tier
-4. Then their Performance Z-Score relative to their tier Based on those factors we are able to caluclate the estimated APY for each player then assign OverPaid,UnderPaid, and FairlyPaid tags for each player based on if their real contract was off by 5 Million.
+4. Then their Performance Z-Score relative to their tier Based on those factors, we are able to calculate the estimated APY for each player, then assign OverPaid, UnderPaid, and FairlyPaid tags for each player based on whether their real contract was off by $5 million.

 5.) **Contract Analysis **
-When graphing my finding I used different metrics to analyze the values of each players contract.
+When graphing my findings, I used different metrics to analyse the values of each player's contract.
-A.) Value Ratio = Estimated APY / Actual APY # Seperate Graphs Including and Excluding Rookie and Min.
+A.) Value Ratio = Estimated APY / Actual APY # Separate Graphs Including and Excluding Rookie and Min.
 Salary Contracts B.) Weighted Value Ratio = [(Estimated APY - Actual APY) / Sqrt(APY)] * (Final Agg Score / Avg Final Agg Score)

 6. **Visual Analysis**
-Taking into account the results I procceed to visualize my finding in different key graphics.
+Taking into account the results, I proceed to visualise my findings in different key graphics.
-  A.) Pass Defense Score vs Run Defense Score
+  A.) Pass Defence Score vs Run Defence Score
-  B.) Situational Impact vs Overall Final Agg Score (Clutch Metric) C.) Scatter Plot of Estimated APY vs Actual APY : Indicating Market Efficiency D.) MoneyBall metric of Overall Performance vs Estimated Pay Difference to find Overpaid Stars, Underpaid Stars, Replacement Players, and valuable depth pieces.
+  B.) Situational Impact vs Overall Final Agg Score (Clutch Metric) C.) Scatter Plot of Estimated APY vs Actual APY: Indicating Market Efficiency D.) MoneyBall metric of Overall Performance vs Estimated Pay Difference to find Overpaid Stars, Underpaid Stars, Replacement Players, and valuable depth pieces.
   E.) 3 Graphs indicating the best and worst contracts
         - Best and Worst Contracts according to Value Ratio (Including Rookie and Min.
 Salaries)